 Students may be permitted to credit two online course (which is provided with certificate) approved by the Standing Committee (SC).
 The DCC may recommend online courses to the Standing Committee from time to time.
 If a student passes the course, offered and evaluated by NPTEL, the equivalent grade recommended by Anna University for the marks awarded by the NPTEL will be considered for the course.
-This online course of 3 credits each can be considered in lieu of two professional electives in final year of the programme.
-A student earned only one 3 credits through online course, can drop only 8th semester professional elective.
+This online course of 3 credits each can be considered in lieu of two professional electives in 3rd semester.